-I find that (a) the proposed Citywide Design Guidelines, and the proposed implementing ordinance and resolution constitute a subsequent project within the scope of the Master EIR for the City of Sacramento 2035 General Plan and is consistent with the 2035 General Plan land use designation and the permissible densities and intensities of use for the project site; and (b) the proposed project will not have any project-specific additional significant environmental effects not previously examined in the Master EIR, and no new mitigation measures or alternatives will be required.
+I find that (a) the proposed project is a subsequent project within the scope of the Master EIR for the City of Sacramento 2035 General Plan and is consistent with the 2035 General Plan land use designation and the permissible densities and intensities of use for the project site; and (b) the proposed project will not have any project-specific additional significant environmental effects not previously examined in the Master EIR, and no new mitigation measures or alternatives will be required.
 Mitigation measures from the Master EIR will be applied to the proposed project as appropriate.
 Notice shall be provided pursuant to CEQA Guidelines Section 15087.
 (CEQA Guidelines Section 15177(b))